bigmlcom/python/docs/local_resources.rst

 ---------------

-More often than not, the Machine Learning solution to a problem entails using data transformations and different models.
-In order to reproduce those locally and create batch predictions for a list of test input data rows, we can use the ``BMLPipeline`` class.
+More often than not, the Machine Learning solution to a problem entails using data transformations and different models that produce some predictions or scores.
+They all are useful information that contributes to the final Machine Learning based decision.
+Usually, the training workflow becomes a sequence of functions, each of which adds new fields to our data: engineered features, scores, predictions, etc. Of course, once the training  sequence is determined, the same steps will need to be reproduced to create batch predictions for a new list of test input data rows.
+The ``BMLPipeline`` class offers the tools to extract that sequence from the existing BigML objects and create the prediction pipeline.

 As an example, let's think about a basic workflow where a simple feature engineering transformation has been applied (for instance creating the